 How to Make Preserved Lemons

-2. Sprinkle salt and a bit of each of your seasonings, then layer another lemon slice, then more seasonings, and on and on until the jar is full.
+- Step 2: Sprinkle salt and a bit of each of your seasonings, then layer another lemon slice, then more seasonings, and on and on until the jar is full.

-3. Finish it off with a splash of olive oil.
+- Step 3: Finish it off with a splash of olive oil.

-4. Close the jar and shake it well.
+- Step 4: Close the jar and shake it well.
 Let everyone get to know each other in there!

-What to Use Preserved Lemons For
+What are Preserved Lemons Used For More Than Just Tangines

 This is the best part of having preserved lemons on hand.
 They make all of your favorite dishes EVEN BETTER.
 Our favorite dishes that you can add them to: